Anderson-Lab/anderson-lab.github.io/csc_448_2020_fall/home.md

 * We will be conducting this class using a variety of technologies (Zoom, Flipgrid,etc).
 For communication, we will using the platform known as Slack.
 * You are expected to communicating with your instructors and class using this platform.
 * Mastery will be measured by examining Slack history.
 Slack allows us to download and organize all of your individual contributions.
+* Mastery will also be measured through the "Oxford style" tutorials.
+See schedule for more details.
+These small groups sessions are required, and your attendance in them will amount to 5% of your overall 15% participation score.
-* We won't be bean counting (i.e., you have to post X times per week).
+* Apart from the "Oxford style" tutorials, we won't be bean counting (i.e., you have to post X times per week).
 Instead, we will provide you with two preliminary grades (not binding) based on your demonstrated communication.
 * Your final participation score will only be determined at the end of the quarter.

 Overall, we are trying to encourage a growth mindset.
 Take time to master things.
 Work on improving what you aren't good at.
 Maybe that is communication.